[image: from the “See Red Women’s Workshop, Feminist Posters 1974-1990” (link)]

 This feminist abolitionist vision is often eclipsed by forms of radical and liberal feminism that rely on punishment and engage the state to regulate not just violence, but also sexuality.
 In the famous “sex wars” of the 1980s, feminists well-known for their radical critiques of the requirements laden upon women in sexist culture, including Catharine MacKinnon and Andrea Dworkin, dubiously joined forces with right-wing conservatives in anti-pornography campaigns, billed as the prevention of violence against women.
 As anti-porn policies were enacted, and queer people and women were among those persecuted for sexual deviancy as well as sexist representation, sex-positive feminists and queer activists and intellectuals defended sexual liberties.
 Lisa Duggan, historian of the sex wars and a key figure for feminist promotion of the “complete deregulation of consensual sexuality and its representations” thirty years ago, as today, is among those queer scholars who are currently sounding the alarm.
 These proponents of queer and feminist politics of liberatory public sexuality worry that #MeToo may instigate a new “sex panic,” in which, rather than sexism, sex itself, especially “deviant” sex, becomes suspect and persecuted by law.
 As these scholars argue, sexual liberation must supplant sexual regulation.
 The #MeToo era provides an opportunity to ensure that contemporary feminism works toward the abolition of institutionalized, systematic sexism, and resists state violence—while advocating for the expansion of sexual freedom, including both self-determination and the practice of positive consent.

-Feminist movements and their fellow travelers in social justice formations have too often remained split between the false choice of advocating sexual liberation, or opposing sexual violence; through a transformative, abolitionist feminist politics, this opposition can now transform into an alliance.
+Feminist movements and their fellow travelers in social justice formations have too often remained split between the false choice of advocating sexual liberation, or opposing sexual violence; through a transformative, abolitionist feminist politics, this opposition can now become an alliance.
 While feminists must resist new circulations of sexism, and the re-stigmatization of queer and deviant sexualities, a new empowerment project is also necessary, along with feminist practices of care in a world in which social marginalization, poverty, and violence produce inequity.
 Like a politics of reproductive justice, a new feminist empowerment project can include a call for freedom from harassment, coercion, and abuse in public and in private.
 It can also build on the history of socialist feminism to advocate for social transformation toward the potential for well-being, for everyone.
 In this moment, the sex workers’ rights movement provides an exemplary model for a new feminist synthesis.
 For forty years, this movement has addressed the marginalization and vilification of sex workers, offering philosophies of sexual empowerment and countering exploitation through the recognition of sex work as labor, while mobilizing through a harm reduction framework to meet the material needs of the most vulnerable social sectors.
 This is an expansive movement that includes, but goes beyond, the basic politics of sex-positivity.
 By combining a capacious vision of sexual freedom with support for marginalized and stigmatized populations, the sex workers’ rights movement provides an example of a visionary materialist feminism.

 For instance, at the St. James Infirmary, an occupational clinic and organizing site for sex workers and their communities in San Francisco, while the immediate and long-term health and safety needs of sex workers remain the principal work of the clinic, their creation of a “bad date” list prefigures the current #MeToo activism.
 Sex workers have long shared information about violent and unethical clients as a mode of community protection.
 St. James Infirmary put the list online and created an app, offering a “community-based violence intervention tool utilized by sex workers to share information regarding ‘bad dates.’
 A ‘Bad Date’ may be any person who threatens, behaves violently towards, robs, extorts, or engages in any behavior that violates the agreed upon terms and boundaries of the exchange.
 This list may also be used to report bad encounters with law enforcement.”
 By increasing communication about many forms of abuse, through the “bad date” list, sex workers simultaneously mobilize an ethics of care; assert opposition to violence, coercion, and exploitation; and fight for the destigmatization of sexual commerce.